×

 We asked people if they have access to good medical care in Guatemala.
 They wrote:

 "Healthcare services in Guatemala are generally limited and of low quality.
 Access to healthcare is often difficult for many people, especially those living in rural areas.
 The public healthcare system is underfunded and understaffed, and many people rely on private healthcare providers for their medical needs.
 The country also has a high rate of maternal and infant mortality, and a lack of access to basic medical supplies and equipment.
-Despite these challenges, there are some initiatives in place to improve healthcare services in Guatemala, such as the introduction of a national health insurance system and the expansion of public health services," explained one expat living in Guatemala.
+Despite these challenges, there are some initiatives in place to improve healthcare services in Guatemala, such as the introduction of a national health insurance system and the expansion of public health services," said one expat in Guatemala.

 "Health care is for the most part affordable in Guatemala.
 I have had major surgery here and it was very good and far below the cost of a co-pay in the US.
 But one must shop around and ask other people for recommendations.
 Some places exploit older patients and do unnecessary treatments.
 But there are lots of really good doctors here.
 One suggestion: look for a doctor who actually listens to you and respects your opinions.
-The younger ones often have a US attitude that is not helpful," said one expat in Guatemala.
+The younger ones often have a US attitude that is not helpful," remarked one in Guatemala.

 About the Author